 This picture was taken on our way to our first day of school at El Shaddai Learning Center.

-Honestly, I believed and utterly felt I was at the end of my rope with homeschooling 4 children with a wide variety of needs in a 4th world country.
+Honestly, I believed and utterly felt I was at the end of my rope with homeschooling four children with a wide variety of needs in a 4th world country.
 I prayed that this school would be a good fit for our girls academic and social needs that I was struggling to meet at home.
 I prayed that our boys would adjust to being the only white students and that the school would be a good fit for them too.

 We do not have school on Fridays which allows for us to still do some supplemental schooling at home…learning the things we enjoy learning about together and not so much of the things that make for frustrating, draining days.